What leadership essentials do people want from their church leaders?

 Ultimately, people want the same basic things from you as a leader.

 Some of the people you serve may place a lot of demands on you, and you’ll go crazy if you try to meet all those demands.

 Main Leadership Essentials

-But I have found, in general, that most people are reasonable, and at the core, they want the same essentials from a leader.
+But I have found, in general, that most people are reasonable, and at the core, they want the same essentials in a leader.

 If you let the few “unreasonable” people consume your time, wear you out and beat you down, you’ll never move forward.
 Be kind but say no. Love them but hold firm.
 If they leave, let them know they are welcome to come back.

-Focus your energy on these FIVE ESSENTIALS that reasonable people want.
+Focus your energy on these FIVE LEADERSHIP ESSENTIALS that reasonable people want.

 1) They want to know that you are full of faith.

 Leaders possess great faith.
 Faith in the achievability of the vision, and faith in the fact that God is with you in that vision.
 If you don’t have confidence, your people won’t!

 However, we also stumble in our faith, experience seasons of lesser faith, and moments of uncertainty.
 You need a place to be honest about the level of your faith.
 This will be helpful as you learn to cultivate faith as a leader.